Code-Institute-Submissions/ms2-letsfly/README.md

 - My mentor, **Nishant Kumar** for his relentless support and guidance given throughout this time.
 - The Slack Community, and Jim Morel for his very useful site "What the JS" which was incredibly helpful
 - Code Institute Student Care for their guidance in the past few weeks
-- My husband and family for their patience
+- My husband for his support and patience, and a little shout-out to my little girl, encouraging me that my game was not boring and not to give up!